MrYsLab/pymata4/docs/about.md

 For FirmataExpress, please use [this link](https://github.com/MrYsLab/FirmataExpress/issues).

-When filing an issue, please provide any console output, a description of the issue, and sample code demonstrating problem can be reproduced.
+When filing an issue, please provide any console output, a description of the issue, and sample code demonstrating the problem.

 If you have any questions about Pymata Express or FirmataExpress, you may also use the issues links to do that as well.